My dearest friend,

-“An artist, I want to be an artist,” she said…but not the kind you think.
-I’m happy with my life in the salon, but truly, I want to be a chef.
-I am enrolled in culinary school starting next month.”
+“An artist, I want to be an artist, but not the kind you think.
+I’m fine with my life in the salon, but I want to be a chef.
+I enrolled in culinary school starting next month.”

 Jean Michel, reached out, cupping her plump breast, running his hand down her lovely hip bone to her thigh, rubbing his thumb against her tender sex…

 He began, “Okay, Calypso, she is a fabled sea nymph like you, Suzette.”